 THE formative touchstone of my childhood, this comes as a very personal recommendation.
 Having read through Calvin and Hobbes countless times as a youngster, it warms my heart to now see my older kids devouring these collections cover-to-cover, and then starting them right back over again.
 It brings me such joy when they throw a reference out of the blue, or play out a Spaceman Spiff adventure together.
 The writing and illustrations completely hold up for being over 25+ years old, too.
 Pricey (especially in the hard-to-find hardcover), but if dad’s a big fan of the comics, it’s an excellent sentimental journey, especially when they’re old enough to join in the fun.

-Or an upgrade to his workout system of choice.
+Helping a style-focused Dad be his best every day goes farther than just cool clothes and shoes.
+Whether he’s a ripped Adonis or a proud Dad-Bod-God, a TRX will help him get his heart pumping, muscles working, and endorphins flowing.
+We are all better people after we’ve gotten some exercise in.
 TRX straps get featured a lot on Dappered.
 For good reason.
 Not cheap and far from necessary, but holy moly do they work.
 And when compared to the 8 zillion machines these simple straps replace (I mean, check out the wall poster), they’re a bargain.
 Great for legs, core, triceps, biceps, back, and more.
 The number of exercises you can do and do effectively with this simple tool is amazing.
 You can simply sling the included anchor over a door (which you then close,) but most will prefer the stability and security of anchors bolted into wall studs.
 Look, as dads, time is intentional.
 Where your focus goes, energy flows.

 A house sweater can elevate not just your look but your spirits.
 Having something nice to slide on that’s not a hoodie?
 It can be that “Mr. Rogers” transition piece that symbolizes going from work mode to Dad mode at the end of the day.
 For the dad that doesn’t want anything “fancy”?
 Goodfellow’s sweaters could be a real winner at just $35.